jupyter/governance/conduct/code_of_conduct.md

    * Repeated harassment of others.
 In general, if someone asks you to stop, then stop

 6. **Moderate your expectations**.
-Many in our community volunteer their time.
+Many in our community volunteer their time and/or have multiple responsibilities.
+It's unlikely they are purposefully ignoring issues, refusing to engage in discussion, avoiding features, etc.
-   They are probably not purposefully ignoring issues, refusing to engage in discussion, avoiding features, etc. but often just unavailable.
+   Chances are, they need to attend to other aspects of their lives.

 7. **When we disagree, try to understand why**.
 Disagreements, both social and technical, happen all the time and Jupyter is no exception.
-It is important that we resolve disagreements and differing views constructively.
-Remember that we’re different.
-The strength of Jupyter comes from its varied community that includes people from a wide range of backgrounds.
-Different people have different perspectives on issues.
-Being unable to understand why someone holds a viewpoint doesn’t mean they’re wrong.
-Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
-Instead, focus on helping to resolve issues and learning from mistakes.
+Try to understand where others are coming from, as seeing a question from their viewpoint may help find a new path forward.
+And don’t forget that it is human to err: blaming each other doesn’t get us anywhere, while we can learn from mistakes to find better solutions.

 8. **A simple apology can go a long way**.
 It can often de-escalate a situation, and telling someone that you are sorry is act of empathy that doesn’t